samuelduchesne/trnsystor/README.md

 pip install trnsystor
 ```

+## Studio Canvas Grid

+Paths between component ports are routed on a logical grid.
+The
+``StudioCanvas`` now exposes a configurable ``step`` parameter which controls
+the resolution of that grid.
+Shortest paths are computed on-demand without
+building the full NetworkX grid graph, dramatically reducing memory usage for
+large canvases.

 ## Usage

 Since TRNSYS 18, type proformas can be exported to XML schemas. *trnsystor* builds on this